lolmaus/config-store/README.md

 The library fires requests immediately.
 By passing the `metadata` (containing version numbers) in your `write` function, your server can reject outdated writes (e.g., returning `409 Conflict`).

-The library treats the `metadata` object as opaque context: it stores it and passes it back to you during writes, allowing you to implement version increments or timestamps without polluting your settings schema.
+The adapter stores metadata separately from the config, allowing you to implement version increments or timestamps without polluting your settings schema.

 ⠀